syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/EJ2_ASP.NETCORE/getting-started.md

 ## Adding icons to the TextBox

-You can create a TextBox with icon as a group by creating the parent div element with the class `e-input-group` and add the icon element as span with the class `e-input-group-icon`.
-For detailed information, refer to the [Groups](./groups) section.
+You can create a TextBox with an icon by using the `addIcon` method within the [created](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.TextBox.html#Syncfusion_EJ2_Inputs_TextBox_Created) event.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}